 - Dark chocolate.
 Optional, but always recommended.
 I used the Whittakers 76% to make these, but you can use any vegan chocolate you like.

 These bars set with a soft and chewy texture, and preferably need to be stored in the fridge.
 As they contain both coconut oil and dark chocolate they are not appropriate to be transported to school/work in hotter climates (over 32 degrees C), but are perfect for cooler climates or the cooler months .

-Store the superfood seed snack bars in an airtight container in the pantry (up to 4 days), in the fridge (for up to 1 week) or in the freezer (for 1 month).
+Store your vegan energy bars in an airtight container in the pantry (up to 4 days), in the fridge (for up to 1 week) or in the freezer (for 1 month).
 To defrost, make sure you place the bars in the fridge to defrost slowly.

 This recipes makes a huge slab that lasts our family for weeks, but you can easily half it if you want a smaller batch.

 We hope you enjoy this recipe as much as we do.
 As always, we highly appreciate any feedback, comments or ratings below.
 If you want other vegan snack recipes, you can check out:

 A nut-free healthy bar packed with nutritious seeds, dates, buckwheat, maple syrup and cacao.
 A wonderful school friendly bar with an optional dark chocolate topping.